irllukee/InkSlate/Desktop/InkSlate/PRIVACY_POLICY.md

 - **Browsing History**: We do not monitor your internet activity
 - **Personal Identifiers**: We do not collect your phone number or other personal identifiers
 - **Third-Party Data**: We do not collect data from other apps or services
+- **TMDB Data**: We do not store data from The Movie Database beyond what you explicitly save

 ## How We Use Your Information